jberkus/aws-fah-30/README.md

 ## Licensing

-All content in this repository is copyright Josh Berkus and David Duncan, and licensed [Creative Commons Share-Alike v4](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
+All content in this repository is copyright Josh Berkus and David Duncan, and licensed [Creative Commons Share-Alike v4](https://creativecommons.org/licenses/by-sa/4.0/legalcode), except for trademarks which are the property of their respective owners.